Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 However, if you are looking at Gusto for advanced hiring and onboarding, you need to go with the Plus plan, which has the customizable offer letter templates, customizable checklists, and the applicant tracking system.

 The Plus plan supports payroll in multiple states, whereas the Simple plan only lets you run payroll in a single state.

 Plus starts at a monthly cost of $12 per user with a $80 base price.
 Note that along with the great onboarding tools, Plus will help you manage PTO, time and attendance, performance reviews, and comes with some of the key culture-building tools like a directory, org charts, anonymous surveys, and more.

-I recommend the Premium plan to companies that need extra support with HR and compliance, as you’ll get increased customer support to help navigate tricky questions.
+We recommend the Premium plan to companies that need extra support with HR and compliance, as you’ll get increased customer support to help navigate tricky questions.